-Your baby can inherit a lot more than just hair color and physical features from its parents.
+Your baby can inherit a lot more than just eye color and height from its parents.
 As you await the arrival of your new baby, you’ll probably wonder not only what they will look like, but how they’ll act, talk, walk, and more.
-Thankfully, studying genetics has allowed us to pinpoint which of these traits come from which parent, so you can narrow down exactly who your little one got those dimples from.
+What makes some babies look more like Mom, while others are the spitting image of Dad?
+It comes down to a combination of genes and lifestyle.

 Between tossing and turning, insomnia, and even being a fan of naps, babies can pick up on these from mom during nap time and turn them into their own lifelong sleep habits.
 Monkey see, monkey do!